-The QCB requires commercial banks to maintain a total minimum capital adequacy ratio ("CAR") of 12.5 per cent. (including a capital conservation buffer but excluding the ICAAP capital charge) in accordance with the new QCB Basel III requirements.
+The QCB requires commercial banks to maintain a total minimum capital adequacy ratio ("CAR") of 12.5 per cent. (including a capital conservation buffer but excluding the ICAAP capital charge) in accordance with the new the QCB's Basel III requirements.
 QCB issued a circular in January 2014 introducing new requirements in accordance with Basel III recommendations.
-Historically, commercial banks have complied with QCB capital adequacy requirements and, at the end of 2016, the average CAR of the sector was 16.1 per cent. compared with 15.6 per cent. in 2015, 16.3 per cent. in 2014, 16.0 per cent. in 2013 and 18.9 per cent. in 2012.
-At the end of 2016, Tier 1 average CAR for all banks was 15.7 per cent. compared with 15.2 per cent. in 2015, 15.8 per cent. in 2014, 15.3 per cent. in 2013 and 18.2 per cent. in 2012.
+Historically, commercial banks have complied with QCB capital adequacy requirements and, at the end of 2017, the average CAR of the sector was 16.8 per cent. compared with 16.1 per cent. in 2016, 15.6 per cent. in 2015, 16.3 per cent. in 2014 and 16.0 per cent. in 2013.
+At the end of 2017, Tier 1 average CAR for all banks was 16.5 per cent. compared with 15.7 per cent. in 2016, 15.2 per cent. in 2015, 15.8 per cent. in 2014 and 15.3 per cent. in 2013.
 As a result of challenging economic conditions, in May 2009, the QCB amended its methods for calculating its capital adequacy ratio.
-See "Risk Factors-Factors that may affect QNB's ability to fulfil its obligations under the Deed of Guarantee and the Notes Loan Agreement-QNB may be subject to increased capital requirements or standards due to new governmental or regulatory requirements and changes in perceived levels of adequate capitalisation, and may also need additional capital in the future due to worsening economic conditions".
-Currently, Qatar's commercial banks are compliant with Basel II Pillar I and, as of January 2014, the QCB instructed all commercial banks in Qatar to comply with QCB Basel III requirements.
+See "Risk Factors-Factors that may affect QNB's ability to fulfil its obligations under the Deed of Guarantee and the Notes Loan Agreements-QNB may be subject to increased capital requirements or standards due to new governmental or regulatory requirements and changes in perceived levels of adequate capitalisation, and may also need additional capital in the future due to worsening economic conditions".
+Currently, Qatar's commercial banks are compliant with Basel III Pillar I and, as of January 2014, the QCB instructed all commercial banks in Qatar to comply with the QCB's Basel III requirements.